Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we utilize sparsity to combat the computational bottleneck of encrypted SpMV.
-While traditional dense packing schemes redundantly process zeros, and existing sparse compression methods compromise structural privacy, here we propose a secure optimization framework.
-By formalizing the 2-Dimensional Diagonal Packing Problem (2DPP), we fundamentally shift the objective of matrix reordering from achieving cache locality to the strict minimization of Halevi-Shoup cyclic diagonals.
+While traditional dense packing schemes redundantly process zeros, and existing sparse compression methods compromise structural privacy, here we propose a novel approach.
+By formalizing the 2-Dimensional Diagonal Packing Problem (2DPP), we fundamentally shift the objective of matrix reordering from achieving cache locality or load balancing to the minimization objective of Halevi-Shoup cyclic diagonals.

 To solve 2DPP, we introduce a two-stage pipeline that adapts classical combinatorial graph algorithms, such as the Reverse Cuthill-McKee (RCM) and Miller-Pritikin (MP) ordering, into the encrypted domain.
 This initial reordering is then refined by our novel iterative-improvement heuristics.
-Our extensive empirical evaluations demonstrate that the *+3OPT variant dominates by obtaining the best SpMV time for 160/175 matrices in our experiments.
+Our extensive empirical evaluations demonstrate that the *+3OPT variant dominates by obtaining the best diagonal count for 160/175 matrices in our experiments.
 For highly sparse matrices, our pipeline successfully collapsed the cyclic diagonal count by orders of magnitude (e.g., reducing nearly 10,000 initial diagonals down to the theoretical target bounds).
-Crucially, since our approach relies on cyclic diagonal packing rather than direct non-zero element compression, it maintains the structural obliviousness required to satisfy the strict privacy constraints of fully outsourced computation scenarios.
+Crucially, since our approach relies on cyclic diagonal packing rather than the actual nonzero structure, it does not reveal the exact sparsity pattern.

 At this stage, the techniques proposed are exclusively for square matrices.
 As a natural extension, future work will focus on adapting this method to rectangular matrices.
-One promising direction is to transform rectangular matrices into equivalent square forms through their bipartite graph representations, where rows and columns represent disjoint vertex sets.
+One promising direction is to transform rectangular matrices into equivalent square forms through their bipartite graph representations.
 By applying our reordering strategy to these bipartite representations, we can derive corresponding row and column permutations for the original rectangular matrix.
-The 2DPP heuristics presented here are designed to serve as a drop-in compiler optimization for frameworks heavily reliant on encrypted SpMV, such as homomorphically evaluated Graph Neural Networks (GNNs).
+Overall, the 2DPP heuristics are designed to serve as a drop-in compiler optimization for frameworks reliant on encrypted SpMV, such as homomorphically evaluated Graph Neural Networks (GNNs).